guicrepin/MMM-NewPIR/README.md

  * New configuration
  * Use my own shared npm library
  * Add new display style
  * More tools: incomming notification for developers
+ * New support for turn off screen !
+ * New scripts for updating

 ## Screenshot
 ![](https://raw.githubusercontent.com/bugsounet/MMM-NewPIR/master/screenshoot.png)